 - Solar water heaters are installed in all the rooms and restaurant kitchens

-- Recycled waste water is used to irrigate gardens
+- Recycled wastewater is used to irrigate the gardens

 - Environmentally friendly, biodegradable detergents are used in our laundry and kitchens

-- Hotel bathroom amenities are available in all rooms in refillable containers to avoid using small plastic disposable containers
+- Hotel bathroom amenities in all rooms are in refillable containers to avoid using small plastic disposable containers

 - Advertising and marketing is done by electronic means whenever possible limiting paper waste

-- Regular beach clean ups are organized for staff and guest participation on various beaches around the island
+- Regular beach clean-ups are organized by the staff with guest participation on various beaches around the island

-- Earth Day and Hour celebrations are held annually
+- Earth Day and Earth Hour celebrations are held annually

-- There is a ‘Green Team’ group comprised of at least one member of staff from each department
+- There is a ‘Green Team’ staff group with at least one member of staff from each department

 - Founded the beach clean up campaign Green Up Grenada in 2019 with Instagram influencers 'The Dharma Trails'